odinhb/assume/README.md

 Make your own error class and `raise`/`rescue` it.
 Don't use assume to enforce the public api of a class/method. `raise ArgumentError` instead.

 You should probably not use assume directly in a test case (you've already got expect/assert/whatever) but if the code under test uses assume and assume is enabled in your test suite, bonus!
-Your test suite is now more robust!

 ## Advanced